|Sorry, this is kind of a goofy one! I'm not sure how I can explain it to make it understandable.|

-When you solve for the Monthly & Balloon payments, fill in the first three fields only.
-The payment is based on a 30 year loan.
+When you solve for the Monthly & Balloon payments, fill in the first THREE fields ONLY and then press the Monthly & Balloon button.
+The monthly payment is based on a 30 year loan.

-When you solve for the Balloon Only payment, fill in the first four fields.
-You can make the payment whatever you want.
-Therefore, it acts like a payoff calculator.
+When you solve for the Balloon Only payment, fill in the first FOUR fields and then press the Balloon Only button.
+You can make the payment be whatever you want.
+Therefore, it acts like a Loan PAYOFF Calculator.

 Study the examples below.
-I think they will make it a bit more clear.
+I think they will provide clarification.

 - You are getting a $150,000 mortgage loan with a 3 year fixed interest rate of 4.5%.
 After that the rate can change.
-You want to know what your monthly payment will be for the first 3 years and how much you'll still owe after that.
-Enter:
+You want to know what your monthly payment will be for the first 3 years and how much you'll still owe.

 - 4.5 for Interest Rate

 - Using the example above, let's say you want to make an extra principal payment each month.
 Instead of paying $760.03 per month, you're going to pay $1000 per month.
-Now how much will you owe after 36 months of payments?
-Enter:
+Now how much will you owe after 35 months of payments?